-- .xrd folder (logDir) Specify the path to the folder containing the .xrd files generated by RTRT. - → Excluded file extensions (excludedExtensions, default: .h;.H) - → Generate Test artefacts and structure from .xrd files? (generateTests, default: false)
+- .xrd folder (logDir): Specify the path to the folder containing the .xrd files generated by RTRT. - Excluded file extensions (excludedExtensions, default: .h;.H): - Do you want to include FE (Function and Exit) in MCDC computation? (include_fe_in_mcdc, default: false): - Generate Test artefacts and structure from .xrd files? (generateTests, default: false):